HTTP-RPC/Kilo/README.md

 If a method is tagged with the `Deprecated` annotation, it will be identified as such in the output.

 ## WebServiceProxy
 The `WebServiceProxy` class is used to issue API requests to a server.
+A Swift version is available as part of the [Kilo](https://github.com/gk-brown/Kilo) project.

-This class provides a single constructor that accepts the following arguments:
+`WebServiceProxy` provides a single constructor that accepts the following arguments:

 * `method` - the HTTP method to execute
 * `url` - the URL of the requested resource